 Beginning July 3, 1980, volunteers of the New Hope Steam Railway (NHSR) resumed weekend excursion service after the previous operators decided to end it.
 Thus NHSR ran trains under a lease agreement with the BCIDC until 1990, when considerable decay of the railroad's equipment and properties convinced the BCIDC to sell the entire railroad to the present owners.

 Since then, the for-profit Bucks County Railroad Preservation & Restoration Corporation has embarked on a $2 million effort to completely restore the New Hope and Ivyland Rail Road (NHRR) to its turn of the century ambience.
 The Victorian New Hope station, freight house and boarding platform were refurbished, the tracks were rebuilt, and steam passenger service resumed in 1991 using 2-8-0 No. 40 and five vintage passenger coaches.
-Already hundreds of thousands of people have rode the NHRR's hourly train to Lahaska and return and other specialty trains.
+Already hundreds of thousands of people have ridden the NHRR's hourly train to Lahaska and return and other specialty trains.
 Freight service is also an integral part of the company.
 Now on a solid foundation the 102 year-old NHRR faces life anew!

 Back To Top